khe817/vscode-the-girly-theme/README.md

 # README

-This is colorful light theme that is pleased to the eyes.
+This is colorful light theme for Visual Studio Code that is pleased to the eyes.
 For girls, by girl.

 ![Screenshot](https://raw.githubusercontent.com/khe817/vscode-the-girly-theme/master/the-girly-theme.PNG)